You are visiting the Akuvox Global site.

 Firmware Upgrade

-Akuvox strongly recommends all affected users upgrade firmware immediately:
+Akuvox strongly recommends all affected users upgrade firmware immediately.

 Environment Hardening